Nisarg-Pat/CS6650-Distributed-Systems-Assignments/Project04/README.md

    > $ ./deploy.sh
 3) Run the Coordinator server application using run_coordinator.sh bash file.
 NOTE: The coordinator has to run before starting any other server.
    > $ ./run_coordinator.sh
-4) Run the RMI server application using run_server.sh bash file by providing the server-name and port.
+4) Run the Paxos server application using run_server.sh bash file by providing the server-name and port.
 Start multiple such servers on different terminals.
 5 such servers can be
    > $ ./run_server.sh server1 1231

    > $ ./run_server.sh server2 1232